-Since we started this program, we have received 47 disclosures from contractors as well as seven shared with us by DOD OIG.
-Of these disclosures, 30 remain open and 17 have been closed.
+Since we started this program, we have received 59 disclosures from contractors, in addition to 10 shared with us by DOD OIG and three reports of overpayments.
+Of the 59 disclosures, 35 remain open and 24 have been closed.
 The subject matter of the disclosures has varied, which can be seen in the chart below.
-We have recovered over \$1.7 million.
+We have recovered over \$3.4 million so far.40